tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 	<img src="{{ "/images/restapicourse/describethepullrequest.png" | prepend: site.baseurl }}" alt="" />

 3. Go to the link shown to evaluate the pull request online.
-Online you can click the **Files changes** tab to see what files have changed in tom-edit that you are merging into the master.
+In the browser interface, you can click the **Files changes** tab to see what files have changed in tom-edit that you are merging into the master.

 4. Click **Merge Pull Request**.

 	<img src="{{ "/images/restapicourse/githubmergepullrequest.png" | prepend: site.baseurl }}" alt="Merging a pull request" />

+	The branch gets merged into the master.
+You can delete the tom-edits branch now if you want.

 5. In your Github Desktop client, select the **master** branch, and then click the **Sync** button.